 - plus around 55 more.

-Steer clear of these, and anyone else on the full list.
+When you’re choosing a WordPress host, steer clear of these, and anyone else on the full list.

 Rule 2: don’t buy hosting from your domain registrar.